 Our competitive rates make this choice easier.
-For less than $3.00 a week*, a typical household could displace over 6,000 pounds of polluting carbon dioxide annually--the equivalent of emissions produced by driving over 7,300 miles in a typical passenger vehicle (www.epa.gov).
+For LESS THAN Eversource Basic Service*, a typical household could displace over 6,000 pounds of polluting carbon dioxide annually--the equivalent of emissions produced by driving over 7,300 miles in a typical passenger vehicle (www.epa.gov).

 How we are different

 - We purchase 100% renewable energy generated in New England from local non-profit Mass Energy